kuseka/api.kuseka/README.md

 # api.kuseka
 This repo is for the backend serving the API to be consumed by all Kuseka services

+Please note that the current database seeting is for testing, however test sparingly.

 Create a virtual environment for the API using the command